-Floods in Texas can be caused by a variety of factors, including heavy rains, river overflow and strong winds.
-If flooding is a result of a serious disaster, it can cause severe damage to your home, property, and community.
-The first 24 hours of a flood require immediate action to avoid health risks, further damage to your property, and the growth of mold.
-Mr Restore takes the safety of our community seriously and offers an emergency guide to help you stay safe and save money in the event of a flood.
+Floods in Texas can be caused by a variety of factors, including heavy rains, river overflow, and strong winds.
+If flooding results from a serious disaster, it can cause severe damage to your home, property, and community.
+The first 24 hours of a flood require immediate action to avoid health risks, further damage to your property, and mold growth.
+Mr. Restore takes the safety of our community seriously and offers an emergency guide to help you stay safe and save money in the event of a flood.

 If you have left your home due to flooding, do not re-enter your home unless it has been deemed safe by the authorities or professionals.
-The structural integrity of your property could be compromised due to the water damage.
+The property's structural integrity could be compromised due to water damage.
 Be on the lookout for warping walls or any cracks in the foundation.
-You do not want to enter a home that is at risk for falling objects and collapsing building materials.
+You do not want to enter a home at risk for falling objects and collapsing building materials.
 Be sure to turn off your fuse box and any other electrical sources to avoid the water coming in contact with electricity.
 Do not use anything that requires electricity.

 Keep in mind that standing water can be dangerous depending on what caused the flood.
 Water can carry a variety of dangerous bacteria and diseases.
 The water may have come in contact with unsanitary factors in the environment, including garbage and sewage.
 Practice safety measures when dealing with flood water.
 If you have been given the green light by a professional to enter your home after a flood, be sure to wear protective clothing while salvaging your materials.
 Wear rubber boots and gloves and any other waterproof clothing you may have, as well as a face mask to prevent breathing in dangerous toxins.